MACS J0025.4-1222: Details

 The international team of astronomers in this study was led by Marusa Bradac of the University of California, Santa Barbara, and Steve Allen of the Kavli Institute for Particle Astrophysics and Cosmology at Stanford University and the Stanford Linear Accelerator Center (SLAC).

-The two clusters that formed MACS J0025 are each almost a million billion times the mass of the Sun.
+The two clusters that formed MACS J0025 are each almost a quadrillion times the mass of the Sun.
 They merged at speeds of millions of miles per hour, and as they did so the hot gas in each cluster collided with the hot gas in the other and slowed down.
 The dark matter (which interacts weakly) did not.
 The separation between the normal matter (pink) and dark matter (blue) therefore provides direct evidence for dark matter and supports the view that dark matter particles interact with each other almost entirely through gravity.